-1. To receive and adopt the directors' statement and the audited financial statements of (Resolution 1) the Company for the financial year ended 31 December 2016 ("FY2016") together with the auditors' report thereon.

-2. To declare a first and final tax exempt (one-tier) dividend of 0.3 Singapore cents per (Resolution 2) ordinary share for FY2016.
+- 1. To receive and adopt the directors' statement and the audited financial statements of the Company for the financial year ended 31 December 2017 ("FY2017") together with the auditors' report thereon.
+(Resolution 1) - 2.
+To declare a first and final tax exempt (one-tier) dividend of 0.36 Singapore cents per ordinary share for FY2017.

-3. To re-elect the following directors of the Company ("Directors") retiring in accordance with Regulation 114 of the Company's constitution ("Constitution"):
+(Resolution 2) - 3.
+To re-elect the following directors retiring in accordance with Regulation 114 of the Company's constitution ("Constitution"):